 The Chilean Lakes District is particularly suitable to mountain biking especially if you like your home comforts.
 It is possible to tour here on a mountain bike using old forest roads and little used tracks to get from town to town, staying every night in comfortable but simple hotel accommodation.
 With plenty of tea-rooms stocked with cream cakes to stop at during the day the experience is complete.
 Of course you may end up not doing very much biking!
 Particularly recommended tours are around Lago Caburga and the pass between Villarrica and Quetrupillan in the Chilean Lakes and the Ruta de Los Siete Lagos near Bariloche in Argentina.
 If you like downhill biking there are also plenty of tracks such as those leading to the ski resorts on the volcanoes which can provide the necessary gradient.
 There are plenty more good tours and day trips waiting to be discovered.

-Mountain Biking in the Lakes District of Chile
+Multi-day mountain biking expedition in the Lakes District of Chile

 Skiing is another growing sport in this part of the Andes with the best resorts on the Argentine side of the mountains at Cerro Catedral and Cerro Chapelco.
 Both resorts are near Bariloche, the only town that has become a real ski town in the whole of South America.
 On the Chilean side most of the volcanoes have small resorts on them with up to 900m of vertical runs.
 Villarrica, Choshuenco, Antillanca, Antuco and Chillan are all regularly skied on.
 In the June-September season skis can be hired in the nearby towns.